 (E) any other information that might be helpful in settling the action.

 Rule 26.2.
-Exchange of Records andDiscovery Limits in Medical Malpractice Actions
+Exchange of Medical Records andTiming of Expert Disclosure in Medical Malpractice Actions

 (a) Exchange of Medical Records.
-(1) By Plaintiff.
-Within 5 days after a plaintiff notifies the court under Rule 16(e) that all served defendants have either answered or filed motions, the plaintiff must serve on defendants copies of all of the plaintiff’s available medical records relevant to the condition that is the subject matter of the action.
+(1) By Plaintiffs.
+Within 5 days after a defendant has filed an answer or a motion in response to the complaint, the plaintiff must serve on that defendant copies of all of the plaintiff’s available medical records relevant to the condition that is the subject matter of the action.

 (2) By Defendants.
-Within 10 days after the plaintiff serves medical records under Rule 26.2(a)(1), each defendant must serve on the plaintiff copies of all of the plaintiff’s available medical records relevant to the condition that is the subject matter of the action.
+Within 10 days after the plaintiff serves medical records under Rule 26.2(a)(1), a defendant must serve on the plaintiff copies of all of the plaintiff’s available medical records relevant to the condition that is the subject matter of the action.

-(3) By Request.
-In place of serving copies of the above-described medical records, counsel may—before the deadline for service of the records—inquire of opposing counsel concerning the records that opposing counsel wishes produced and may then serve by the deadline copies of only those records specifically requested.

-(b) Discovery Limits Before Comprehensive Pretrial Conference .
+(3) Limitations.
+The parties may agree to limit the records required to be produced under this rule.

-(1) Generally.
-Unless the parties agree or the court orders otherwise for good cause, the parties are limited to the following discovery before the Comprehensive Pretrial Conference under Rule 16(e) is held:
+(b) Timing of Expert Disclosure.
+The parties must disclose the identities and opinions of standard of care and causation experts simultaneously, unless the parties agree or the court orders otherwise for good cause.

-(A) service of the uniform interrogatories set forth in Rule 84, Form 4;

-(B) service of 10 additional nonuniform interrogatories under Rule 33, with any subpart to a nonuniform interrogatory counting as a separate interrogatory;

-(C) service of a request for production of documents under Rule 34, limited to the following items:

-(i) a party’s wage information if relevant;

-(ii) written or recorded statements by any party or witness, including reports or statements of experts;

-(iii) any exhibits the party intends to use at trial; and

-(iv) incident reports; and

-(D) depositions of the parties and any known liability experts.

-(2) Stipulations for Additional Discovery.
-A party may not unreasonably withhold a stipulation for additional discovery under Rule 26.2(b)(1).
-A party or counsel who unreasonably withholds a stipulation for additional discovery is subject to sanctions under Rule 26(f).

 Rule 38.
 Right to a Jury Trial; Demand; Waiver